DARMA-tasking/vt/docs/md/node-stats.md

 When LB is invoked in \vt, the \ref lb-manager passes the node LB data to the various LB strategies to run the load balancer.
-The node LB data component can also dump the statistic data it holds to files, which can be read externally.
+The node LB data component can also dump the LB data it holds to files, which can be read externally.
 The LBAF (Load Balancing Analysis Framework) can also then read this data to analyze the quality of the load distribution at any phase in the file.

-\section export-lb-stats-file Exporting LB Statistic Files (VOM)
+\section export-lb-data-file Exporting LB Data Files (VOM)

 The `NodeLBData` component, after collecting LB data from the running program, can dump these to files in a VOM file (Virtual Object Map).
 As indicated by the